-- (1) Diamondback Energy, Inc. is a publicly traded company.
+(1) Diamondback Energy, Inc. is a publicly traded company.
 The directors of Diamondback are Travis D. Stice, Steven E. West, Michael P. Cross, David L. Houston and Mark L. Plaumann.
 The units owned by Diamondback, as reflected in the table, are common units.
-The table assumes the underwriters do not exercise their option to purchase additional common units and such units are therefore issued to Diamondback upon the option's expiration.
-If such option is exercised in full, Diamondback will beneficially own common units, or % of total common units outstanding. - (2) Does not include any units that may be purchased pursuant to our directed unit program.
-For further information regarding our directed unit program, please read "Underwriting-Directed Unit Program."
+The table assumes the underwriters do not exercise their option to purchase 750,000 additional common units and such units are therefore issued to Diamondback upon the option's expiration.
+If such option is exercised in full, Diamondback will beneficially own 70,450,000 common units, or 92% of total common units outstanding.

-The following table sets forth, as of April 1, 2014, the number of shares of common stock of Diamondback beneficially owned by Wexford and each of the directors, director nominees and executive officers of our general partner and all directors and executive officers of our general partner as a group.
+The following table sets forth, as of April 1, 2014, the number of shares of common stock of Diamondback beneficially owned by Wexford and each of the directors, director nominees and executive officers of our general partner and all directors and executive officers of our general partner.

-Shares of Diamondback

-Common Stock Benefit icially Owned(1)
+Shares of Dian Common Stock Benef

 Name of Beneficial Owner Amount and Nature of Beneficial Ownership Percentage of Class

 DB Energy Holdings LLC(2) 9,310,128 18.4%

 Travis D. Stice(3) 178,990

 Teresa L. Dick(4) 17,698

 Russell Pantermuehl(5) 11,625

-Randall J. Holder(6)
+Randall J. Holder(6) - -

-Steven E. West
+Steven E. West - -

-W. Wesley Perry -
+W. Wesley Perry - -

 Michael L. Hollis(7) 5,970

-James L. Rubin
+James L. Rubin - -

 All directors and executive officers as a group (5 persons) 208,313